-In what way does my ID and proof of funds have anything to do with my conveyancing in Disley?
-Why is this being asked of me?
+What does my ID and proof of funds have anything to do with my conveyancing in Disley?
+Is this really necessary?

-Anti-terror and anti-money-laundering laws require solicitors and licensed conveyancers to check the identity of the person or body they are dealing with prior to agreeing to accepting their conveyancing instruction.
-The Client Care letter that you are required to sign will no doubt reaffirm this.
-Your lender will also require certain documents to be viewed.
-Where you refuse to provide ID verification documents, your solicitor would not be able to accept instructions from you.
+Anti-terror and anti-money-laundering rules require solicitors and licensed conveyancers to verify the identity of the person or body they are dealing with before they can accept their conveyancing retainer.
+The Client Care letter that you need to sign should confirm this.
+Your lawyer also has obligations to obtain certain documents in accordance with the CML Lenders Handbook requirements last updated on 1st December 2014.
+Should you refuse to hand over ID verification documents, your solicitor will not be able to take you on as a client.